opsmop/opsmop/docs/source/local.rst

 Local
 -----

-The easiest mode of opsmop to use is the local mode.
+The easiest mode of opsmop to use is the local mode command line.
+You could technically also use the :ref:`api`, and soon there will also be :ref:`pull` and :ref:`push` modes.

-Opsmop uses policy files written in a pure-Python DSL.
+So, as mentioned elsewhere, Opsmop uses policy files written in a pure-Python DSL.
+The command line simply names that policy file and runs it.

-See also :ref:`language`.
+(See also :ref:`language` for the contents of those files)

 .. _validate: